musa-atlihan/CarND-Advanced-Lane-Lines/project-report.md

 #### Detecting lane pixels

 For the purpose of detecting the lane pixels, a combined color thresholding function named `combined_color_thresholding` is implemented.
 In the implementation RGB, HSV and LUV color spaces are used to combine the thresholding results to get a resulting binary image of lane pixels.
-R channel in RGB space is used to get white lane pixels in an image with high intensity values.
-In addition, since [the project video](./project_video.mp4) does not have hard lighting conditions, it was enough to use the V channels from HSV and LUV spaces to detect the yellow colored lane pixels.
+R channel in RGB space is used to get white lane pixels in an image with high intensity values (the pixels within the range of 230 and 255 intensity values are chosen).
+In addition, since [the project video](./project_video.mp4) does not have hard lighting conditions, it was enough to use the V channels from HSV and LUV spaces to detect the yellow colored lane pixels (the intensity value range is 230 to 255 for HSV space and 157 to 255 for LUV space).
 Combining the results of the R channel from RGB and the V channels from HSV and LUV spaces, a binary output image is generated.
 For an extended solution to the severe shadow cases please visit [here](./challenge-illuminant-invariance-solution.ipynb).

 The results on the test images are given below.
 The original test images with the bird's-eye view of the region of interest are given on the left and the resulting binary images with the lane pixels are given on the right.

 ![test images with combined binary thresholding](./images/test-imgs-birds-thr.png)

+As can be seen from the binary images on the right, in shadow cases, some low intensity valued lane pixels are lost.
+To avoid this, an additinaly generated binary image, thresholded between 185 and 230 intensity values in R channel, is used whenever this is the case.

 ## The Lane Finding Pipeline